In his book, The Way of Qi GongQi, Ken Cohen writes:

 (Kenneth S. Cohen, The Way of Qigong)

-The Chinese Language consists of pictures and ideograms, rather than letters.
-The character for the wood element represents a tree:
+The Chinese Language consists of pictures and ideograms,

 The vertical line is the backbone of the tree, the trunk and root.
 The line at the top represents the branches.
 The horizontal line is the earth, reminding us that much of the tree is below ground.